DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Experiments

 \subsection{Validation via Human Study}

 To validate the reliability of our automated components, we conduct a rigorous human study where two expert annotators audited a random sample of 30 full-match logs (covering 64 interaction turns).
-Detailed human study setups and interface demos are provided in Appendix \ref{app:human_study_details}.
+Detailed \rc{human study setups and interface demos} are provided in Appendix \ref{app:human_study_details}.

-During the study, we ask the annotators to evaluate the match quality while focusing on two aspects: task generation and examiner judgment.
-The results are summarized in Table \ref{tab:human_audit_results}, which strongly validates the quality of both the generation and adjudication pipelines.
+\rc{During the study, we ask the annotators to evaluate the match quality while focusing on two aspects: task generation and Examiner judgment.
+The results are summarized in Table \ref{tab:human_audit_results}, which} strongly validate \rc{the quality of} both the generation and adjudication pipelines.
 First, regarding {Task Generation}, 90.6\% of the generated questions are confirmed to strictly adhere to the Depth and Width principles and 89.1\% of the rubrics are verified as factually correct based on the source URLs.
-Second, regarding the {judgement process}, the automated verdicts achieve substantial alignment with human experts' judgments, yielding a Cohen's Kappa agreement of 0.91.
+Second, regarding the {judgment process}, the automated verdicts achieve substantial alignment with human experts\rc{' judgments}, yielding a Cohen's Kappa agreement of 0.91.
+The two human annotators themselves achieve a Cohen's Kappa agreement of 0.88 on verdict selection, indicating high inter-annotator consistency.
 Furthermore, the adaptive mechanism is proved to be highly reliable: 96.9\% of the Evolvement Loop transitions correctly follow the diagnostic logic, and 92.2\% of the matches are deemed to have stopped at an efficient round count.
 These findings validate the automated Examiner as a trustworthy, scalable proxy for human adjudication.